TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/04 - Lithography.md

 For the realization of a single device, multiple lithography steps are required, each corresponding to a different layer of the device, so we need a method to align the different layers accurately, this is called mask alignment.

 ##### Mask Generation
+Masks are usually made of quartz or soda lime glass, where quartz is preferred for its superior optical properties.
+Quartz has a transmission of over 90% even at short wavelengths (e.g., deep UV), making it ideal for high-resolution lithography processes.
+The creation of masks is a fight against diffraction, because diffraction limits the minimum feature size that can be accurately transferred onto the wafer.
+To explain it briefly, when light passes through a small aperture (like the features on a mask), it spreads out due to diffraction, which can blur the edges of the features being projected onto the wafer.

+The masks are produced using slower and more precise lithography techniques, such as electron beam lithography (EBL) or laser writing, which can create very fine features with high accuracy.
+Normally the feature are created line by line, which is a slow process but allows for very high resolution.

+Normally Chromium is used as the opaque material on the mask because it has good adhesion to quartz and can be patterned with high resolution.
+(Search it up better)

+##### Alignment Marks